haesleinhuepf/bia-bob/README.md

 # bia-bob

 BIA `bob` is a Jupyter-based assistant for interacting with data using large language models which generate python code.
-It can make use of [OpenAI's chatGPT API](https://openai.com/blog/openai-api) or [Google's Vertex AI API](https://cloud.google.com/vertex-ai?hl=en) and [Gemini](https://blog.google/technology/ai/google-gemini-ai/).
+It can make use of [OpenAI's chatGPT](https://openai.com/blog/openai-api), [Google's Gemini](https://blog.google/technology/ai/google-gemini-ai/) and [Helmholtz' blablador](https://helmholtz-blablador.fz-juelich.de/).
-You need an OpenAI API account or a Google Cloud account to use it.
+You need an OpenAI API account or a Google Cloud account or a Helmholtz ID account to use it.

 ![img.png](https://github.com/haesleinhuepf/bia-bob/raw/main/docs/images/screencast.gif)

 > [!CAUTION]
-> When using the OpenAI or Google Gemini API via BiA-Bob, you are bound to the terms of service of these companies.
+> When using the OpenAI, Google Gemini API or any other endpoint via BiA-Bob, you are bound to the terms of service
+> of the respective companies or organizations.
-> The prompts you enter are transferred to the servers of these companies and may be processed and stored there.
+> The prompts you enter are transferred to their servers and may be processed and stored there.
 > Make sure to not submit any sensitive, confidential or personal data.
 Also using these services may cost money.

 ## Usage